babashka/babashka/README.md

 possibility.
 This is currently the case for `next.jdbc` and the `PostgresQL` and `HSQLDB` database drivers.
 Companies interested in these features can compile an instance of babashka for their internal use.
 Companies are also free to make forks of babashka and include their own internal libraries.
-Iff their customized babashka is interesting to share with the world, they are free to distribute it using a different binary name (like `bb-sql`, `bb-docker`, `bb-yourcompany`, etc.).
+If their customized babashka is interesting to share with the world, they are free to distribute it using a different binary name (like `bb-sql`, `bb-docker`, `bb-yourcompany`, etc.).
 See the [feature flag documentation](doc/build.md#feature-flags) and the